Can Explicit Subgrid Models Enhance Implicit LES Simulations? A Very High-Order Solver Perspective: Numerical experiments

 \subsection{Under-Resolved LES (The Inviscid Taylor–Green Vortex): Necessity and Limitations of Explicit SGS Models}

-In the previous section, it was shown that the weak Vreman SGS model has a minor influence during transition, with Roe providing the best overall performance.
-In the turbulent regime, Roe becomes slightly over-dissipative, while LD-Roe combined with Vreman achieves the highest spectral fidelity.
+In the previous section, it was shown that the weak Vreman SGS model has a minor influence during transition, with Roe-type configurations remaining closest to the reference among the cases tested.
+In the turbulent regime, Roe becomes slightly over-dissipative, while LD-Roe combined with Vreman improves the high-wavenumber spectral agreement among the tested hybrid configurations.
 To further assess the robustness and dissipation properties of these configurations, we now consider the inviscid Taylor–Green vortex (Euler limit).
-This case removes physical viscosity, thereby isolating the numerical dissipation mechanisms—implicit, through the Riemann solver and the Chandrasekhar split form, and explicit, through the Vreman model—in stabilizing the flow and sustaining the energy cascade.
+This case removes physical viscosity, thereby isolating the numerical dissipation mechanisms—implicit, through the Riemann solver and the Chandrasekar split form, and explicit, through the Vreman model—in stabilizing the flow and sustaining the energy cascade.
 The objective is to determine whether the same trends persist under inviscid conditions.